wagtail/wagtail-ai/docs/text-splitting.md

 - Splitter length calculator - which decides how many characters will fit inside a model's context window based on the `TOKEN_LIMIT` specified in your backend configuration.
 - Splitter - which splits your text in to sensible chunks.

+!!! note

+    The configuration for text splitting still uses the legacy [AI Backends](./ai-backends.md) and is only used for the legacy [rich text integration](./editor-integration.md).
+In the future, we will move towards [AI Providers](./ai-providers.md) and [django-ai-core](https://github.com/wagtail/django-ai-core).

 ## Defaults

 By default, Wagtail AI comes with: